 Jennifer Van der Heide

-Jennifer Van der Heide has served as Chief of Staff for Rep. Mike Honda (D-Silicon Valley), a senior member of the House Appropriations Committee, since his election to Congress in 2001.
+Jennifer is the Director at the Washington Office at Hoopa Valley Tribe.
+She previously served as Rep. Keith Ellison's Senior Advisor and as Chief of Staff for Rep. Mike Honda (D-Silicon Valley), a senior member of the House Appropriations Committee, since his election to Congress in 2001.
 She has worked for him since 1995 in federal, state and local government; managed his contested congressional campaigns and his competitive election for Vice Chair of the Democratic National Committee; served as his Political Director during his 9 years as an Officer of the DNC; and for seven years, was Chief Strategist for the Congressional Asian Pacific American Caucus.
 Jennifer has also worked on several campaigns in California, developing extensive experience in grassroots mobilization, communications and strategic alliances.
 She has a particular passion for mentoring, building diversity, and promoting professional development on Capitol Hill.

 Prior to her government service, Jennifer represented indigent Native Americans at California Indian Legal Services, and then as Tribal Attorney for the Hoopa Valley Tribe.
 Jennifer received her B.A. in International Relations from Tufts University, and a J.D. from Hastings College of the Law in San Francisco, with a focus on public interest law.
 She is a Senior Stennis Congressional Staff Fellow, nominated for her effective leadership skills and work across the aisle.
 Jennifer has dedicated her professional career to social justice and helping women and minorities, and was a Commissioner on the Status of Women in California.
 Jennifer and her 11 year old bilingual daughter Zara live in Washington DC.